dev0l/chat-app-nwp/README.md

 # ChatApp!
 A chat application with nwp (next word prediction) using Python, Sanic, SQLite, Html, Css, Javascript

-### Use either python or py depending on your system:
+### Use either python or py depending on your environment:
 - py -m ...

 or